 How is your company’s Online Health?

+In my work, I am solicited by international companies trying to sell me advertising, partner with me, and share website links in directories I have not yet heard of.
 Like many other very small companies, my own listings are the LAST ones I research.
 For many of the local small businesses I contract, I also look at what the competition might be using to get a leg up in the listings.
 If you have a lazy Sunday afternoon, do yourself a favor and see if your business listings are accurate and up-to-date.

-Finding Yourself: The Process
+Finding Yourself: The Online Self Exam is a Process

-STEP 2: Type in the industry or service + your local area, region, county or town (i.e. “northeastern connecticut”, “central massachusetts”, “new england”, “downtown Boston”).
+Type in the industry or service + your local area, region, county or town (i.e. “northeastern connecticut”, “central massachusetts”, “new england”, “downtown Boston”).
 Will all your competitors appear before you?
 Do you show up at all?
 You may want to rewrite your website page titles or descriptions.

-STEP 4: Look at the websites of your closest competition.
+Look at the websites of your closest competition.
 Do the pages load in quickly?
 Are there any dead pages or graphics that fail to appear?
 How does your website performance measure up?
 Pay attention to the page titles displayed in the top of the browser on the competition versus your own website.
 If the competing websites are real class acts with current social media posts, you may need to rethink your online marketing plan.